Commercialization Leadership Team

 Responsibilities: advancing strategic vision for research and commercialization, overseeing operational and business aspects of research and commercial activities, leads research mission planning, development and improvement, manages allocation of institutional resources in support of research and commercial infrastructure, executes research vision in collaboration with affiliate relationships, oversees Baylor’s strategic relationships with external commercial partners, ensures an integrated approach to commercialization aligned to institutional vision.

-- Michael Dilling, Ph.D., Director, Baylor Licensing Group
+- Michael Dilling, Ph.D., Executive Director, Baylor Licensing Group

 Dr. Dilling directs the activities of the team that is responsible for managing and licensing Baylor’s intellectual property assets.
 Director of the Baylor Licensing Group since 2011, Dr. Dilling has 14 years of technology licensing experience at Baylor.
 Dr. Dilling has a Ph.D. in Genetics from Texas A&M University and an MBA from the University of Memphis.